kalcher/pushmenu/README.md

 Push notifications from you Mac to your iOS device via Prowl, Notifo or Boxcar.

-pushmenu is a small menu bar application that sends the content of you clipboard as push notification to you iOS device.
+pushmenu is a small menu bar application that sends the content of you clipboard as push notification to your iOS device.
+You need to have at least one of the above push message services installed on your device.

 Features:

 * Pushes clipboard content
 * Provides system service to push any selected text without copying to the clipboard first
 * Keyboard shortcut
-* AppleScript Support (e.g. for Automator support)
+* AppleScript support (e.g. for Automator, Terminal)
 * Credentials are stored in system keychain
 * Automatic updates via Sparkle
 * Growl support